 Like Elementor, SiteOrigin Page Builder also lets you use any of the core WordPress widgets.

 To get access to additional widgets, you can install the free SiteOrigin Widgets Bundle.
+In February 2020, SiteOrigin released its biggest Widgets Bundle updates which includes a mix of new features and fixes, many based on user feedback and requests.
 In total, it adds 26 of its own widgets.

 By default, it activates widgets for:

 - Post loop

 You can also access additional widgets that are deactivated by default:

 - Image grid